Guest Judge(s) for 2025: CHRIS PETIT and IAIN SINCLAIR

 I confirm that I have obtained all necessary written consents from all persons, companies and organizations involved in the making of the film.

-I confirm that I hold the rights in this film or relevant permissions necessary to allow the film to be screened for public exhibition at the Swedenborg Short Film Festival 2023.
+I confirm that I hold the rights in this film or relevant permissions necessary to allow the film to be screened for public exhibition at the Swedenborg Film Festival 2025.
 I am willing to produce evidence of such ownership or permissions if required to do so by the Festival Director, Festival Board or Selection Panel.

 I hereby grant the Festival the necessary license to screen the film during the period of the Festival free of charge.